Autogas: Russian Federation

 There are a number of incentives also provided for owners to convert their cars to use autogas.
 There is also a huge disparity in the rate of development of methane and propane gas stations.
 The owners of gas vehicles themselves are very fond of their cars for the low cost of operation, but often complain about the inconvenience of placing cylinders in the cabin, as well as the fact that if for example the old "Volga" costs about 30,000 ₽, then its gasification can cost twice as much.
 But gasification of new cars as already mentioned in the article is possible directly from the factory or by official dealers of car brands.

 CNG is more commonly used for commercial passenger transport (taxis, city buses).
 Although the Russian government subsidizes conversion of petrol-powered vehicles to CNG by reimbursement of the majority of its price (CNG equipment costs twice more as LPG), it is not popular among private car owners because CNG tanks are much larger than LPG tanks and CNG stations are not common (LPG stations are as common as petrol and diesel stations).

+Gas cylinders are painted red so that they cannot be confused with other cylinders.